 Probation, Mr. Barton said, typically includes the surrender of all computer passwords, scrutiny of all computer activity, and the right of police to search him, his home and his vehicle without the need of a warrant or probable cause.

 "Brian doesn't have a lot of friends in the Atherton Police Department," Mr. Barton said.
-"He thinks that it is kind of (an) operation set up for people to misuse their authority."
+"He thinks that (probation) is kind of (an) operation set up for people to misuse their authority."

 Asked to comment, Assistant District Attorney Karen Guidotti said that defense attorneys can register complaints of police harassment with Superior Court.
 If it's constant or unreasonable, an attorney should have no trouble establishing that harassment is occurring, and the evidence obtained from such a search would be thrown out, she said.